SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition: Self-Supervised Framework For Sign Language Recognition (SSL-SLR)

 \subsubsection{Proof of concept: a study on the GSL and LSFB datasets}

-To give an overview on how Algorithm~\ref{algo_perm} performs, and determine the default $(k_s^*, k_e^*)$ parameters, this part of the paper provides an empirical study of the application of this algorithm on the GSL (medium) and the LSFB (large) datasets.
-The model parameters are described in section~\ref{t_params}, and the contrastive method used was SL-FPN.
-Figure~\ref{fig:variation_k_perm} shows the accuracy variations when applying permutations to the first $k_s$ and last $k_e$ frames of a $N$-frame sequence.
+To give an overview on how Algorithm~\ref{algo_perm} performs and determine the default $(k_s^*, k_e^*)$ parameters, this part of the paper provides an empirical study of the application of this algorithm on the GSL (medium) and the LSFB (large) datasets.
+The model parameters are described in section~\ref{t_params}, and the contrastive method used was SL-FPN trained five consecutive times for each permutation.
+For computational cost reasons, permutations have been performed on each p frames, with p in $\{1, \frac{N}{8}, \frac{N}{4}, \frac{N}{3}, \frac{N}{2}, \frac{2N}{3}, N\}$.

+Figure~\ref{fig:variation_k_perm} shows the accuracy (linear evaluation) variations when applying permutations to the first $k_s$ and last $k_e$ frames of a $N$-frame sequence.
 We observe that when incrementally permuting $k_s$ initial frames, the accuracy evolves progressively until $k_s$ reaches approximately $N/3$.
 Beyond this threshold (about the first third of the frames), the accuracy begins to decrease continuously, collapsing completely when $k_s=N$ (all frames permuted), which seems natural, as all temporal information is then lost.
 Similarly, when randomly permuting the $k_e$ last frames, the accuracy remains stable until $k_e \approx N/4$ (the last quarter of frames).
 Beyond this point, accuracy decreases and eventually collapses when $k_e=N$.
-These results suggest the model is robust to temporal order loss in both the first third and last quarter of the sequence.
+These results suggest that, the model is robust to temporal order loss in both the first third and last quarter of the sequence.
 Consequently, frame order appears most critical in the central portion of the sequence (approximately between positions $N/3$ and $N - N/4$).
-These frames are thus identified as the most useful in the signs identification.
-To further validate this hypothesis, an experiment was conducted by permuting the internal part of the sign (i.e., the frames between positions $N/3$ and $N - N/4$).
-Figure~\ref{internal_perm} shows the accuracy on the GSL and LSFB datasets.
-It can be observed that permuting the internal frames leads to the lowest model performance.
-This suggests that the internal frames play a crucial role in sign identification.
+These frames are thus identified as the most useful in the signs identification according to the dataset.
 After identifying the key frames, the generation of positive pairs is based on applying permutations at different stages.
 Specifically, permutations are performed on the frames located between the first and \( N/3 \), as well as on those between \( N - N/4 \) and the last one.
-Hence, for all the experiments, on the different datasets, the parameters $k_s^*$ and $k_e^*$ were respectively $N/3$ and $N/4$.
-Note that these parameters can be modified according to the specific case and this task can be done as a preprocessing task.
-The SL-SLR approach consists of the SL-FPN architecture coupled with the proposed augmentation method.
-The next section evaluates the SL-FPN, the augmentation and the SL-SLR.